in2code-de/powermail/Documentation/Faq/Index.rst

 Can I use another Captcha Extension?
 ------------------------------------

-No. At the moment we support only a calculating captcha in the powermail core.
-Maybe other extensions in a later version.
+Yes.
+At the moment we support a build-in calculating captcha in the powermail core and the extension "captcha".

 .. _canisavetoothertables: